What’s an important key to a good, lasting relationship?

 In a good relationship your partner should WANT to make you feel not only loved – but also safe.

-In a good relationship your partner should even feel happy to do whatever they can to make sure you feel safe – if/when you express that you do not feel safe!
+In a lasting relationship your partner should even feel happy to do whatever they can to make sure you feel safe – if/when you express that you do not feel safe!

 Unfortunately many folks overly prioritize finding a partner who is sexy, smart, successful, funny, etc….